Canon imagePROGRAF iPF Hardware Error 03130031-2F4D

 Pictured here are ink lines that are in normal operating conditions, full of ink.
 If the ink tubes are not completely solid (like the image) a false error may occur because the printer doesn't have sensors in the lines.
 The carriage assumes the ink tanks and pumps have sent an adequate ink supply through the lines.
 If the print head detects 1 or more nozzles are not spraying ink, the printer assumes something is wrong with the print head, and BOOM,...error code.

 To rule out air in the lines, open the top cover (lid) and look at the ink lines.
 Any air will be easy to spot because it causes gaps in the ink supply.
 Air pockets/bubbles are obvious, even to the untrained eye (don't worry, you'll know it when you see it)

-If you see any air in the ink lines, a syringe kit (available on this page as well) may be worth a try.
+If you see any air in the ink lines, you'll need to perform a system fill of the ink lines or a manual fill using a syringe.
+The syringe can be a low-cost fix, so it may be worth a try.
 In many cases, removing the air from the lines can be the solution to the problem.